 When you apply for a business credit card, most card issuers will run a personal credit check to verify that you can make good on your personal guarantee.

 According to FICO, each hard credit inquiry knocks fewer than five points off your credit score, so it won't have too much of an impact.
-However, if you apply for multiple credit cards in a short period, they can have a compounding negative effect on your score.
+However, if you apply for multiple credit cards in a short period of time, they can have a compounding negative effect on your score.

 Most small business credit card issuers require a personal guarantee when you apply.
 This means that if your business can't make monthly payments, you pay for them out of your personal assets.